 DRF should allow users to not only read the setting property but to pass a value to the setting to make a change.

-#1 Updated by Richard Neswold about 1 year ago
+#1 Updated by Richard Neswold over 1 year ago

 Several of us had informal discussions that setting support shouldn't be part of DPM.
 In the past, the console DPM didn't making settings.
 Somehow we've attached this feature onto DPM.
 Moving settings into a separate service has the following benefits: